 Hope and Opportunity Bloom in Chicago's "Job's Desert"

 CHICAGO –On Friday, November 8th, nearly 100 friends, family, community leaders, and business partners joined the Greater West Town Community Development Project (GWTP) in recognizing and celebrating the grit, determination, and achievements of job seekers, and the programs that serve them, in Chicago’s most economically distressed communities.
 The twenty-one local residents of Class 48 graduated with industry-recognized certification in Shipping and Receiving, joining more than 850 Shipping and Receiving Training Program alumni who have earned their occupational skills certificates since 1996.
-Since the inception of the program, over 88% of GWTP’s graduates have been placed in training-related, career-track employment.

 An “Oasis” of Hope and Opportunity in the “Jobs Desert”